artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

     key=YOUR_API_KEY
     ```

     ...
-Report more events ...
+Push more events ...

-1. Report a substitution.
+1. Push a substitution.

     Make ```POST /v1/matches/m24/player_out``` request with: